-12 September 2016
+12 September 2016 (updated 14 January 2021)

-In some cases, simply advising the client regarding his or her finances can be enough to prevent the loan from becoming non-performing.
+It is also important to have a proper monitoring system in place so that the bank detects at an early stage when a borrower is facing financial difficulties.
+Then the bank still has tools available to remedy the situation.
+In some cases, simply advising the client about his or her finances can be enough to prevent the loan from becoming non-performing.

-This could enable someone who has lost their job or a business with temporary financial problems to survive financially and, ultimately, pay back the loan.
+One possibility is to renegotiate the terms of the loan, for instance by giving the borrower more time to repay.
+This could enable an individual or a business with temporary problems to survive financially and, ultimately, to pay back the loan.

 A bank can also decide to sell its bad loans to investors, who will typically ask for a discount on the value.
 The bank might make a loss in such a transaction, but a complete write-off would typically produce an even greater loss.